United-Codes/apexofficeedit-public/Wiki/(APEX) Installation.md

 ![](https://github.com/United-Codes/apexofficeedit-public/blob/main/images/docs/get_start_manual_plug_4.png?raw=true)

-After successful installation you need to update the plug-in component settings.
+After successful installation, the plug-in component settings must be updated.
 Go to the next step **The plug-in REST service configuration**.

-In order to create first APEX Office instance please follow instruction **Creating the plug-in instance in an existing application**
+In order to create the first AOE instance please follow instructions **Creating the plug-in instance in an existing application**

 ## Configure the plug-in RESTful service

-In order to finish the sample application installation it is required to configure the plug-in RESTful service
+In order to finish the sample application installation, it is required to configure the plug-in RESTful service:

 1. Fill in the instructions described in **The plug-in REST service configuration**
 2. Test the sample application

 ## Implement the plug-in in an existing application

-In order to create first instance of the AOE please go to instruction described in section **Getting started \ Creating the plug-in instance in an existing application**
+In order to create the first instance of the AOE please go to the instructions described in section **Getting started \ Creating the plug-in instance in an existing application**.

 # The plug-in REST service configuration